Facebook to buy brain science start-up CTRL-labs

 Media reports said CTRL-labs is working with brain science and machine learning to create interfaces for people to control and manipulate computers by thinking.
 Its development-stage wrist-worn device uses sensors to track gestures and would act as an input device.

-The deal is valued at about $1 billion, CNBC reported, citing a source familiar with the matter.
+The deal is valued at about $1 billion, CNBC reported, citing a source familiar with the matter. cnb.cx/2mbg1bk

 Facebook was not immediately available for comment on the deal value.